Home Rowing Machine Reviews and Buyer's Guide 2025

 Lifespan RW1000 Rowing Machine Review

-The LifeSpan RW1000 is in the mid-range price bracket.
+The RW1000 is in the mid-range price bracket.
 It's neither a budget model nor top of the range machine - and that makes it a difficult rower to assess in our view.
 If you're on a budget, this isn't a model we can recommend.
 For around $180 less you'll get a reasonably good machine - see the Stamina Air Rower for example.
 But if you're a serious rower and have the money to spend, you're far better off with the Concept2.

 So what if you fit in the middle?
 Let's start with the positives.
 This rower is quiet - even when you up the stroke rate and resistance.
 So if you'll be using it in an apartment, or your home where you don't want to disturb your family, or watch TV when rowing, it's a good choice.
 It's also smooth and easy to use.
 The seat is comfortable, even when rowing for 30 minutes or more, and it folds up into a compact size for storing away when not in use.